jerrysun103/Twitter-Sentiment-Project/README.md

 # Twitter-Sentiment-Project

-This project aim to do the tweets sentiment polarity prediction using Scala, Apache Spark, and MongoDB.
+This project aims to do the tweets sentiment polarity prediction using Scala, Apache Spark, and MongoDB.
 And there are 3 main component: MongoDB, Spark NLP, and Spark Streaming.

 # MongoDB
 Read from and push into MongoDB by leveraging Spark mongodb connector.